-One funny thing I noticed in the brewery is that there was a number of older men sitting down to eat with funny tee shirts on.
-I’m wondering if this is a Temecula thing.
+One thing I noticed while we were there was that almost all the older men sitting at tables had funny tee shirts on.
+I wonder if this is a Temecula thing.

 Click on smaller images to view full size

-I was still hobbling on my sprained foot which, unfortunately, made it difficult for me to walk on the boarded sidewalks of Old Town.
-We managed to make it to Fazeli Cellars, a wine tasting room off Old Town Front Street and we each ordered a flight of wine to taste.
-The ladies at the bar were friendly conversationalists and the wine was smooth and delicious.
-My favorite tasting was their red 2012 Pandemonium.
+The sidewalks are boarded to give it more of an old Western look.
+While we were strolling there we popped inside Fazeli Cellars, a wine tasting room off Old Town Front Street and both of us ordered a flight of wine to taste.
+The ladies at the bar were friendly conversationalists and the wine was smooth and lovely.

 Trattoria Toscana is truly authentic Italian.
 We felt like we’d been transported back to Italy with every bite.
 Both of us started off with the Bruschetta di tre colori.
 Each piece of bread had a different topping.